 - £26 to register a trailer for the first time

 - £21 to issue a new registration certificate for a new registered keeper

 - £10 for a replacement UK trailer registration certificate

 If you have an abnormal load trailer

-You must also apply for a keeper’s certificate for an abnormal load trailer to take it abroad.
-You need to keep the keeper’s certificate in your vehicle when you go abroad.
+You need a keeper’s certificate for an abnormal load trailer to take it abroad.
+Carry the keeper’s certificate in your vehicle when you go abroad.